 Head Coach Craig Johnson, Assistant Coach Maury Ray

-The 1974-75 Men’s Basketball team, which was coached by Head Coach Craig Johnson and Assistant Coach Maury Ray, has been selected for the CCS Hall of Fame.
+The 1974-75 Men’s Basketball team, which was coached by Craig Johnson and assistant Maury Ray, has been selected for the CCS Hall of Fame.
 This freshman dominated team finished second in the NWAACC Eastern Region with a 9-3 record and proved to be one of SCC’s all-time crowd pleasing teams with its wide open and exciting style of play.
 The team qualified for the NWAACC Tournament at Walla Walla where they beat Green River and Seattle Central to advance to the championship game.
-They played a great Mt Hood team for the NWAACC title and finished second by a close 68-65 margin culminating a record setting year.
+They played a great Mt Hood team for the NWAACC title and finished second by a close 68-65 margin, culminating a record-setting year.
 Spokane won over 20 games for the first time and finished the year with a 22-7 record.
 The team was led by NWAACC First Team All-Tournament picks, Steve Alexander and Larry Anderson, and Second Team All-Tournament choice Erv Terry.
 The 1974-75 CCS Hall of Fame team roster also included Bruce Fecht, Bruce Johnson, Millard Garrett, Jeff Hunter, Lonnie Warnecke, Travis Bailey, Tim Hagenson, Kirk Burgess, Rich Stewart, George McQuenn, Jerry Simon, Billy Smith, and Wilbert Lewis.

 1974-75 SCC Men's Cross Country Team